JonasMoss/univariateML/cran-comments.md

 ## Release summary

+* Fixed two notes regarding pipes and bibentry.
-* Add support for 7 discrete distributions.
+* Add support for many more distributions.
 * Add support for plotting for CDFs and quantile functions.
 * Option for returning tables in `model_select`.
 * Add model attributes to `ml***` objects.